pennersr/django-allauth/docs/decorators.rst

 - If the user isn't logged in, it acts identically to the ``login_required`` decorator.

-- If the user is logged in but has no verified e-mail address, an e-mail verification mail is automatically resent and the user is presented with a page informing them they need to verify their email address.
+- If the user is logged in but has no verified email address, an email verification mail is automatically resent and the user is presented with a page informing them they need to verify their email address.